Lightweight reranking for language model generations: Results

 Similar trends are observed in the MBPP-S and MBPP datasets.
 UCS, WUCS, and Consensus-WUCS consistently improve the accuracy across all models.
 Specifically, the Consensus-WUCS method consistently dominates Random and mean log probability ranking in all categories, and almost always outperforms WUCS as well.
 Of particular note is the performance of WUCS, which surpasses the mean log probability method in every model and dataset combination.
 In fact it is the best method for all dataset and model combinations except LLama-13B model for MBBP and MBPP-S. UCS, which does not require token probabilities and relies only on the generations, also demonstrates a consistent superiority over the random reranking.

-Consensens-WUCS and WUCS are also almost always better than the Centroid based approach with Consensus-WUCS outperforming it 13/15 times.
+Consensus-WUCS and WUCS are also almost always better than the Medoid based approach with Consensus-WUCS outperforming it 13/15 times.
 A discussion of the mean reciprocal ranking performance is deferred to the Supplement but the trend is similar.